 If you’ve spotted an opportunity, tools such as Google Trends can be a useful way to check out its viability, by exploring what people are searching for.
 You never know… perhaps your research will lead you to other consumer demands that you hadn’t thought of!

 3. More people are online now than ever before

 2020 and the lockdowns that the pandemic brought with it forced more people than ever to shop online.
 It even prompted a wave of people who had never before shopped online to do so.
 Research suggests that in 2021, 2.14 billion people will shop online for goods and services, which is more than a quarter of the global population.
 That’s up from 1.52 billion just 5 years prior in 2016.

-People have grown used to shopping on the internet: if you’re thinking of setting up an eCommerce store or an online business, now is the time.
+People have grown used to shopping on the internet: if you’re thinking of setting up an online store or an online business, now is the time.
 It doesn’t have to be difficult for business owners to get online either.
-Website builders make it easy to set up a site and social media platforms make advertising and building and audience simple.
+Website builders make it easy to set up a website and start taking safe and secure online payments.

 The impact that the COVID-19 pandemic has had on small businesses is very real, and especially for those forced to stop trading in lockdowns.
 Public awareness that small businesses are the backbone of our everyday life – from local hairdressers to retailers, florists to restaurants – has never been higher than when those things were taken away.

 Campaigns like #shoplocal and #supportsmallbusinesses have made good use of that awareness and encouraged people to commit with their cash to SMBs.
 With public opinion so strongly in favour of shopping local and getting behind the little guy, the current climate is ideal for starting a business.